Tauqeer1/LogicalProblemAndSolutions/README.md

 # LogicalProblemAndSolutions
-This repo is for practicing online problems and finding the solutions
+This repo is for practicing online problems and finding the solutions in javascript language